-The Green Explorer vessels have four propulsion options:
+The GE vessels have four propulsion options:

-1. The Sails, which are fully automated, operated by electric furlers and captive winches, all with both electric and manual back-up systems.
+1. The sails, which are fully automated, operated by electric furlers and captive winches, all with both electric and manual back-up systems.

 2. The 300kW/550rpm, direct-drive, PM electric motor can be powered silently by the 240kWh battery bank for up to 5 hours (8 hours in an emergency).
 This water-cooled, brushless motor has only one moving part and a torque of 4000+ NM, starting from 0 rpm.
 Compared to systems driven directly by a diesel engine/gearbox combination with hundreds of moving parts, our risk of breakdowns is dramatically decreased.
 A directly driven electric motor with multiple redundant electric power supplies is the safest propulsion solution available – and both icebreakers and big cruise ships use the same systems.